 This casserole consists of layers of perfectly cooked pasta, cheese, some veggies, and juicy ground beef.
 This is such a filling, delicious, affordable and easy dish to make, that will be a hit with your friends and family.
-It makes enough to serve to a crowd or have leftovers.
+It makes enough to serve a crowd or have leftovers.

-Casseroles also freeze well, which means you can make a few ahead of time and freeze for busy times.
+Also, casseroles also freeze well, which means you can make a few ahead of time and freeze for busy times.
 When you are ready to serve, just pop it in the oven, and a stress-free homemade dinner is ready.

 What do you need to make Cheeseburger Casserole:

 - Beef: I used ground beef, but you can also make this recipe with ground lamb, chicken, turkey or even pork.

 - Veggies: to add extra flavor and texture I added onion, garlic, bell pepper, tomatoes.